LearningLocker/deploy/README.md

 	service pm2-learninglocker restart

-### Supported Operating Systems
+### Fully Supported Operating Systems
-	Ubuntu 16 [RECOMMENDED]
+	Ubuntu 16
-	Ubuntu 18 [NOT YET SUPPORTED - WILL BE SUPPORTED IN FUTURE]

-### DEPRECATED Operating Systems - SUPPORT WILL BE REMOVED IN FUTURE
-	Ubuntu 14
+	Ubuntu 18 [RECOMMENDED]
-	CentOS
-	Fedora
-	Debian
+May work on other systems, but this is not guaranteed

 ### Software Required - Installed automatically
 	git